BolivarTech/rust-embedded-template-vsc/README.md

 ## Documentation

 For more detailed information on how to set up and use this template, refer to the [How-to Guide](doc/howto_detailed_setup.md).

+For information about required Visual Studio Code extensions and plugins, see the [VS Code Extensions Guide](VSCODE_EXTENSIONS.md).

 Additional documentation can be found in the [How to C/C++ FFI](doc/how_to_cpp_ffi.md) guide, which explains how to interface Rust with C/C++ code using the Foreign Function Interface (FFI).